Family Holidays In Scotland

 Useful Quick Links

-Elie Historical Society – The rich history of Elie and the Royal Burgh of Earlsferry.
+- Elie Historical Society – The rich history of Elie and Earlsferry.

-Undiscovered Scotland – Gives a good overview of Elie
+- Undiscovered Scotland – Good overview of Elie

 Don’t miss

-East Neuk Music Festival – June 30 to July 4, a feast of world-class classical music
+- East Neuk Music Festival – June 27-July 1, a feast of classical music

-Scotland’s Secret Bunker – no theme park, it’s the real McCoy, one of Scotland’s best kept secrets
+- Scotland’s Secret Bunker – the real McCoy, one of Scotland’s best kept secrets

-Puffin Spotting on the Isle of May – an exhilarating day out on the May Princess
+- Puffin Spotting & Isle of May – an exhilarating day on the May Princess

-Robinson Crusoe at the Crusoe Hotel – The birthplace of Alexander Selkirk
+- Robinson Crusoe & Crusoe Hotel – The birthplace of Alexander Selkirk

-Crail Pottery – diverse range of stoneware and brightly coloured earthenware.
+- Crail Pottery – diverse stoneware and brightly coloured earthenware

-Griselda Hill Pottery – revived Wemyss Ware, the most sought after Scottish pottery.
+- Weymss Ware Pottery – revived the most sought after Scottish pottery

-RAF Leuchars – Home of the Annual International Air show (every September)
+- RAF Leuchars – (September) the Annual International Air Show

-St. Andrews Botanic Garden – a ‘hidden gem’ with about 8000 species
+- St. Andrews Botanic Garden – a ‘hidden gem’ with 8000 species

-Blair Drummond Safari and Adventure Park – a fantastic family day out
+- Blair Drummond Safari Park – a fantastic family day out

-Scottish Seabird Centre – stunning location overlooking the sea at North Berwick
+- Scottish Seabird Centre – stunning location at North Berwick

 What others say

-The Independent “Great British Days Out” – Elie’s golden sands and local action”
+- The Independent “Great British Days Out – Elie’s golden sands”

 The Times “5 perfect mini breaks” – Elie shouts loudest